elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/general-guidelines.md

 !!! note "Default branch"

-    For project in pre-release state, i.e., those with version numbers below `v1.0.0`, the development branch is typically the default branch (meaning that the correct target branch for your PRs is set automatically).
+    For projects in pre-release state, i.e., those with version numbers below `v1.0.0`, the development branch is typically the default branch (meaning that the correct target branch for your PRs is set automatically).